ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 If "No Transfer" option is selected in "Sync Options", it does auto provision of target but actual data/applications are not migrated.
 {: note}

+Ensure that your VPC, subnet, and other necessary cloud components are setup before adding cloud user in RMM.
+{: note}

 ## Source and Target compute preparation
-{: #source-target-compute-prep-VMWare}
+{: #source-target-compute-prep-vmware}
 {: step}

-Before starting the migration, RackWare RMM server needs to SSH into the machines.
+Before starting the migration, RackWare RMM server needs to SSH into the virtual machines.
 Thus, the RMM public SSH keys needs to be copied on both the source and target machines.

 For Windows OS, you need to download the SSH key utility.
 You can download it from RackWare RMM server.
 {:note: .note}